 The last step for the US IR-1 visa process is the interview with a visa officer at the US Embassy in Bangkok.
 All documents will be reviewed by the officer.
 This making sure that your Thai spouse is eligible for a visa, and see to it that the registered marriage you have is genuine and legit.
 If the visa application is approved.
 The visa should be available within 5-7 business days after the interview.
 See also the CR1 visa for your Thai wife on this website.
 And upon arrival in the US, you will get your green card.

-The IR1 visa from Thailand is an Immediate Relative visa for those who have been legally married for longer than two years.
+The US IR-1 Visa in Thailand is an Immediate Relative visa for those who have been legally married for longer than two years.
 The IR1 visa provides you with a route to the US green card.
 See what other options you have in this regard.

 Once you are married to a US citizen you will need to register your marriage in Thailand.
 With this marriage registration completed you will now be able to apply for a US CR1 visa since you have been married for less than two years.